Develop Your Educational Specialization

-The STEM ARCO is intended for teachers and educators who desire the skills and credentials needed to advance their practice-oriented careers.
+The STEM major is intended for teachers and educators who desire the skills and credentials needed to advance their practice-oriented careers.
 It offers a rigorous theoretical and practical orientation for scholar-practitioners aspiring to become leaders in K–12 schools and institutions of higher learning in positions such as district curriculum supervisor, faculty member at a teaching-focused university, or district leader in the STEM fields.

 - Special Education

-The goal of the special education ARCO is to prepare leadership personnel to serve in public or private pre-K–12 schools or educational environments and services.
+The goal of the special education major is to prepare leadership personnel to serve in public or private pre-K–12 schools or educational environments and services.
 The focus of preparation is on the development of knowledge and skills in leadership, collaboration, management, administration, supervision, pre-service and in-service education, program evaluation, community relations, and recruiting.
 Students may focus their studies in applied behavioral analysis, autism, blindness/ vision impairments/orientation and mobility, early intervention, emotional and behavioral disorders, or learning disabilities.